iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-how-mapping-file-works.md

     9. returns the `resource_type` as `oneSource` attribute
     10. returns the "`resource_name (resource_type)`" as `multipleSource` attribute

-    > :octicons-light-bulb-16: The values provided in the mapping file are always been preferred over the template’s ones
+    > :octicons-light-bulb-16: The values provided in the mapping file are always preferred over the template’s ones.

 === "Mapping file"